MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/multi-tenant/multiple-aad-tenants-in-alz-handling-lighthouse.md

 ## Azure Landing Zones Specific Scenarios

-Below is a list of ALZ specific scenarios where we've seen the usage of Azure Lighthouse in with ALZ when operating multiple Azure AD Tenants.
+Below is a list of ALZ specific scenarios where Azure Lighthouse is used across multiple Azure AD Tenants.

 ### 1 - Azure Lighthouse + Private DNS at Scale